donaldducky/related.vim/README.md

 There are two commands currently exposed:

-1. `:RelatedFile` - Opens the related file in a vertical split
+1. `:RelatedFile` - Opens the related file in a vertical split.
+Optionally accepts an argument to open the related file using other methods:
+  * `:RelatedFile e` opens using `:e[dit]` command in the current window
+  * `:RelatedFile sp` opens using `:sp[lit]` command in a horizontal split window
+  * `:RelatedFile vs` opens using `:vs[plit]` command in a vertical split window
-2. `:RelatedTests` - Runs the unit tests for the plugin
+2. `:RelatedTests` - Runs the unit tests for the plugin.

 Workflow
 --------